 Search where the class or the method is using in our workspace.

-Example I need to find out where the class A or method A is using in my workspace, simply I only need leave my mouse on the name of class or method, then press Ctrl + Shift + G, all reference to my class or my method will be displayed.
+For example, I need to find out where class A or method A is used in my workspace, simply I only need to leave my mouse on the name of class or method, then press Ctrl + Shift + G, all reference to my class or my method will be displayed.